7urtles/auto7shifts/v3/README.md

 Auto7shifts aims to fill that gap.

 Since other employees of a company cannot auto claim shifts, an Auto7shifts user can potentially be the only
-employee within a company to to instantly claim shifts that come available.
+employee within a company to instantly claim shifts that come available.

 This allows a user to have a significant increase in pay based on how much they are willing to work and
 how many shifts come available.
 Personal testing yielded an average pay increase of $300 a week.